snowplow/documentation/docs/managing-data-quality/exploring-failed-events/querying-postgres/index.md

 :::info Database schema name

 The example above uses `badrows` as the database schema name in Postgres.
 This will depend on how you’ve set up your loader.
-Typically, it’s `badrows` for [Try Snowplow](/docs/try-snowplow/index.md) and `atomic_bad` for [Open Source Quick Start](/docs/getting-started-on-snowplow-open-source/what-is-quick-start/index.md).
+Typically, it’s `badrows` for [Try Snowplow](/docs/try-snowplow/index.md) and `atomic_bad` for [Community Edition Quick Start](/docs/getting-started-on-community-edition/what-is-quick-start/index.md).

 We will use `badrows` throughout the rest of this page — feel free to substitute your own schema name.